lviallongalinier/snowmatching/README.md

 * N. Calonne
 * V. Nussbaum

+We thank the users to credit the original authors of this code, for instance by citing [Viallon-Galinier et al. (2021)][Viallon2021].

 This piece of code is provided with absolutely no warranty.

-All rights are reserved, until we define a licence between the different co-authors.